Reese McGuire Preview, Player Props: Red Sox vs. Yankees

 Yankees Pitching Rankings

-- The Yankees' 4.05 team ERA ranks 13th across all MLB pitching staffs.
+- The Yankees have the 13th-ranked team ERA among all league pitching staffs (4.10).

-- Yankees pitchers combine to surrender 150 total home runs at a clip of 1.2 per game (to rank 19th in baseball).
+- The Yankees rank 19th in baseball in home runs surrendered (154 total, 1.3 per game).

 © 2023 Data Skrive.
 All rights reserved.